 While talking about decibels, we should mention that spectra are usually shown on a decibel scale.
 (See What is a decibel?)
 This means that one notices easily on the spectrum a harmonic that is say 20 dB weaker than the fundamental, even though it has 10 times less pressure and 100 times less power.
 What is important is that your ear notices it too, because of the frequency dependence referred to above.
 However, it is much more difficult to notice the presence of harmonics if you look at the waveform: for this reason, an oscilloscope is only of limited use.

 The shape of the pipe varies widely among instruments.
 For the modern instruments, there is a section of tubing with constant diameter (this includes the slide of the trombone and the section containing the valves of other instruments).
 On the upstream end is a mouthpiece, which has a little cup-shaped section and a constriction.
-At the other is a long flaring section ending in a bell.
+At the other is a flaring section ending in a bell (the flare is longer in a tuba than in a trombone, and longer in a flugel horn than in a trumpet).
 In the diagram below, the vertical and horizontal scales are different: the ratio of width to length has been greatly exaggerated to show the variation in diameter more clearly.

 The shapes whose acoustical properties are easiest to understand are the simple conical bore (rather like the cornetto) or the cylinder (rather like the didjeridu).
 We devote a whole page to the acoustics and harmonics of cylindrical and conical bores, open and closed because the oboe, saxophone and bassoon are closed, approximately conical bores, the clarinet is nearly a closed cylindrical bore and the flute is well approximated as an open cylinder.
 If you are interested in what finger holes do on the older lip reeds, go to the section on tone holes on saxophones, because a saxophone can be considered approximately as just an ophicleide with a clarinet mouthpiece.

-In fact, we shall see that several of the harmonics of the modern brass instruments are not very different from those of a cone.
+In fact, we shall see that several of the resonances (often called 'harmonics' by brass players) of the modern brass instruments are not very different from those of a cone.
 Exceptions are the fundamental or pedal note, and the very highest notes.
 To understand why, we shall 'build up' a brass instrument, starting with a simple piece of pipe.

 In these cases, the lips and the pipe were in a sense cooperating to form the vibration that gives rise to the sound.
 The lips may have their own natural vibrating frequency, which the player can control with lip tension.
-The pipe has also its own natural frequencies, which are due to standing waves.
-There is a whole page devoted to pipes and harmonics, and another on standing waves.
+The pipe has also its own resonances and natural frequencies, which are due to standing waves.
+We have a page devoted to pipes and harmonics, and another on standing waves.
 We briefly review the results here.

-At the far end, the pipe is open to the air, so the pressure there must be close to atmospheric at all times: in other words, the varying part of the pressure (what we call the acoustic pressure) is near zero.
-We call this a node in acoustic pressure.
-At the other end, the pipe is sealed from the atmosphere by the player's lips, and the pressure can vary maximally as the lips open and close: indeed, it is the large variation of pressure in the mouthpiece that (usually) forces the lips to vibrate at a resonance of the bore.
-So at this end we have a pressure antinode.
+At the far end, the pipe is open to the air, so the pressure there must be close to atmospheric at all times: in other words, the varying part of the pressure (what we call the acoustic pressure) is relatively small.
+We call this a pressure node.
+At the other end, the pipe is sealed from the atmosphere by the player's lips, and the pressure can vary maximally as the lips open (admitting a pulse of high pressure air from the mouth) and close: at this end we have a pressure antinode.
 If we look for the simple waves that satisfy these constraints – maximum at the mouthpiece, minimum at the bell – we obtain the set shown below.

 (Before we go further, we should note that the resonances of a simple pipe are only exactly harmonic if the pipe is very thin.
 As the pipe diameter increases, the higher resonances are successively flatter.
 This is quite noticeable in a cylindrical didjeridu.)

 The short waves, on the other hand, are better able to travel into the rapidly widening bell.
 The further they go into the bell, the easier it is for them to escape into the outside air.
 So the higher frequency waves are more efficiently radiated as sound outside the instrument.
-This is a characteristic of the bright sound of brass instruments: the bell radiates several of the higher harmonics well, so power of the harmonics does not decrease with frequency the as strongly as it does in the woodwinds.
+This is a characteristic of the sound of brass instruments: the bell radiates several of the higher harmonics well.
 This also makes brass instruments loud, because these strongly radiated high frequencies begin to fall into the range where our ears are most sensitive.
 To hear the effect of the flare and bell, listen to the sound files below.
 Notice how the bell raises the pitches of the first three resonances, and also brings them closer together.
 We'll discuss that in detail below.
 Notice too that the bell begins to add the 'brassy' sound.

 Finally, let's add a mouthpiece.
 Now we can play the normal harmonic series (see standing waves to revise about harmonics), including the notes used for bugle calls.
 We'll see why in the next section.